alexandreruoso/tinder-test/README.md

 #### 1. Get Next Profile

-Fetches the next available user profile to be displayed.
+Fetches the next available user profile.
+Returns a 404 Not Found when no more profiles are available.

 - **URL:** `/profiles/next`
 - **Method:** `GET`